Toulouse

 A luxury destination long associated with movie stars and artists, Biarritz remains one of the trendiest spots on France’s Basque Coast.
 Biarritz is perfect for travelers looking to enjoy sun-soaked afternoons relaxing on the beach and spending their evenings in bustling restaurants sipping on cocktails.
 Biarritz, though, offers much more diversity than its glamorous reputation suggests.

-Take a walk to the Rocher de la Vierge or the Biarritz Lighthouse to enjoy the breathtaking scenery.
+Walk to the Rocher de la Vierge or the Biarritz Lighthouse to enjoy the breathtaking scenery.
 Sample local specialties and fresh produce at Les Halles marketplace.
-Meanwhile, families visiting the city can take the kids to the Musee de la Mer, an excellent aquarium housed in an art deco building dating back to the 1930s.
+Meanwhile, families visiting the city can take the kids to the Musee de la Mer, an excellent aquarium housed in an Art Deco building dating back to the 1930s.

 Toulouse

 Known as La Ville Rose for its distinctive pink terracotta architecture, Toulouse is a gorgeous city with a world-class food scene.
-Visit Hôtel Assezat if you want to discover the city’s trademark pink bricks in a grand fashion.
+Visit Hôtel Assezat to discover the city’s trademark pink bricks in a grand fashion.

-The Basilica of Saint-Sernin, located in central Toulouse, was built between 1080 and 1120 and is one of Europe’s best-preserved examples of medieval, Romanesque architecture.
-Regarded as an important stop on the route of Santiago de Compostela pilgrimage route, it should be on the itinerary of any travelers interested in history or architecture.
+The Basilica of Saint-Sernin, located in central Toulouse, was built between 1080 and 1120 and is one of Europe’s best-preserved examples of medieval Romanesque architecture.
+Regarded as an important stop on the Santiago de Compostela pilgrimage route, it should be on the itinerary of any travelers interested in history or architecture.

 Toulouse’s third UNESCO World Heritage site is the 12th-century Hôtel-Dieu Saint-Jacques, a former hospital that now houses governmental offices.
 The Hôtel-Dieu Saint-Jacques was also honored by UNESCO for its historical ties to the Camino de Santiago; it makes an excellent subject for some holiday pictures.